Follow-Up OS resource • Proposal follow-up template

 Why templates are not enough

 Templates help, but the real win comes from consistency.
 Every proposal should be followed up until there is a visible outcome.
-That is the core concept behind Follow-Up OS.

 If you only send follow-up emails when you happen to remember, the pipeline becomes random and revenue leaks quietly.
 That is why this page works best together with a simple lead stages pipeline.

-When should I follow up after sending a proposal? +
+When should I follow up after sending a proposal?

 A practical cadence is Day 2 to 3, Day 5 to 7, Day 10 to 12, Day 14 to 18, and Day 21 as the final close-the-loop follow-up.

-What should I say in a proposal follow-up email? +
+What should I say in a proposal follow-up email?

-How do I follow up without sounding pushy? +
+How do I follow up without sounding pushy?

-Avoid repeated just checking in emails.
+Avoid repeated “just checking in” emails.
 Use purpose-driven messages for receipt, clarity, objections, value reinforcement, and then close the loop professionally.

-What is a close-the-loop message? +
+What is a close-the-loop message?